 English Grammatical Terms

-- Gerund – The word gerund is the term for when an action is used as a subject in a sentence and, therefore, functions as a noun.
-What makes it a gerund is when it has the “-ing” ending: “I enjoy explaining grammar to people in a way that actually makes sense, rather than simply copying text-books which are often worded so poorly that they are wrong.” – In that sentence, the word “enjoy” is the main verb in the sentence, and “explaining” is the gerund… despite what almost all text-books say, a gerund is not a verb.
+- Gerund – The word Gerund is the Term for a Grammatical Unit which is a Verb or Verb-Phrase which is acting as a Subject or Object in a Sentence.
+And, therefore, functions as a Noun.
+What makes it a Gerund — specifically — is that the Verb has the “-ing” ending (but does not represent “the action of the sentence“… is not the Main Verb of the Sentence). — Example: “I enjoy explaining Grammar to people in a way that actually makes sense — rather than simply copying text-books which are often worded so poorly that they are wrong.” — In that Sentence, the Word “enjoy” is the Main Verb in the Sentence, and the Word “explaining” is the Gerund… (despite what almost all text-books say — a Gerund is not a form of a Verb.)

 – (Back To Index) –